Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to score more than 66.5 points in three of 10 games this season.

-- Michigan State's games have gone over 66.5 points in three of 10 chances this season.
+- Ohio State's games this season have gone over 66.5 points three of 10 times.

-- The combined points per game average of the two teams, 80.9, is 14.4 points above Saturday's over/under.
+- The combined points per game average of the two teams, 80.9, is 14.4 points greater than Saturday's over/under.

-- The 42.7 combined points per game that these two squads have allowed this season are 23.8 fewer than the 66.5 over/under in this contest.
+- These two squads combine to surrender 42.7 points per game, 23.8 fewer than this contest's over/under.

 - The Buckeyes and their opponents score an average of 63.9 points per game, 2.6 fewer than Saturday's total.